 The first thing to remember is that quality trumps quantity.
 The length of a post is not the determining factor to how good or bad it is.
 The second thing to remember is that on a forum setting, even though Valucre is active, you can take your time.
 Don't write in a rush, take your time to experiment with your writing, and revise your posts so as to refine them.
 Giving yourself time for a second draft of a post will let you refine your writing.

-Remember, although roleplaying is a game and a hobby for most of us, roleplaying is writing.
+Remember, although roleplaying is a game and a hobby for most of us, the main (not only) vehicle by which we play this game is writing.
 The more you develop your writing, the better at communicating your ideas you become, the more impactful and substantial the game.
 Becoming better at writing can help you in many areas in life, but we'll save that for a later time.

 In regards to detail, there are a few elements you can consider.
 A character's thoughts and emotions have always proved to be a deep well that a writer can draw from.
 What does your character think, what do they feel, and how does that express itself in the character?
 Are they suspicious?
 If so, why?
 If so, how does this change the way they behave or react?

 Pay attention to your surroundings.
 Interact and engage.
 This is not to say that in every post you make you have to climb a tree or dip a hand in the river, but things like weather, the time of day, the setting itself (walking from one end of town to the other, or from town to forest) are all variables that change.